mlancaster1953/gm2-outreach/README.md

 - pip install -r requirements.txt

-## Licensing
+## Code Licensing
 The code in this repository is released under the MIT License.

-The accompanying example dataset in /data is provided under CC-BY 4.0.
+## Data
+The dataset used in the example Python code is available for download as a NumPy-native binary file named "Fermilab_Muon_gm2_Run3B.npy".
+It can be downloaded from https://doi.org/10.5281/zenodo.19632588 and is provided under the Creative Commons Attribution 4.0 International (CC BY 4.0) licence.